Operational Amplifier Basics

-For example, from the graph above the gain of the amplifier at 100kHz = 20dB or 10, then the gain bandwidth product is calculated as:
+For example, from the graph above the gain of the amplifier at 100kHz is given as 20dB or 10, then the gain bandwidth product is calculated as:

-The Voltage Gain (A) of the amplifier can be found using the following formula:
+The Voltage Gain (AV) of the operational amplifier can be found using the following formula:

 and in Decibels or (dB) is given as:

 An Operational Amplifiers Bandwidth

 The operational amplifiers bandwidth is the frequency range over which the voltage gain of the amplifier is above 70.7% or -3dB (where 0dB is the maximum) of its maximum output value as shown below.

 Here we have used the 40dB line as an example.
 The -3dB or 70.7% of Vmax down point from the frequency response curve is given as 37dB.
 Taking a line across until it intersects with the main GBP curve gives us a frequency point just above the 10kHz line at about 12 to 15kHz.
 We can now calculate this more accurately as we already know the GBP of the amplifier, in this particular case 1MHz.

 Using the formula 20 log (A), we can calculate the bandwidth of the amplifier as:

 37 = 20 log A therefore, A = anti-log (37 ÷ 20) = 70.8

 GBP ÷ A = Bandwidth, therefore, 1,000,000 ÷ 70.8 = 14,124Hz, or 14kHz